madetech/blog/books/building_better_software_teams/empowerment/giving-teams-freedom.md

 On longer running engagements this should mean the stakeholder on the client side participates in the team's standup and is available via the communication formats outlined above throughout the day.
 It's important that developers can contact them quickly with any queries or concerns.
 This also helps foster a closer relationship between the client and the business.

-It's important that showcases are run by the development team, extra points for rotating chair duties, and that they focus on the work that was defined as being part of the iteration following the last showcase.
+Ideally showcases ought to be run by the development team, extra points for rotating chair duties, who should focus on the work that was defined as being part of the iteration following the last showcase.
 Any feedback that comes from this showcase should be part of the next iteration rather than being added to a backlog where possible.
 If feedback is left open you run the risk of it getting lost, the client feeling ignored, or the original issue becoming unusable and not providing any value to the client.

 ## Establishing the business process

 Clients are onboard with this new way of working.
 But is the team?
 Do they really have the freedom to do all they need to self-organise?
 Do they feel trusted?

-We have a [handbook](https://github.com/madetech/handbook) that the entire world can see - it's important to have this process documented so that it's repeatable and transparent.
+We have a [handbook](https://github.com/madetech/handbook) that the entire world can see - that the entire world can see, and allows us to keep our processes repeatable and transparent.

 The handbook outlines how the business expects individuals to organise things like holidays and remote work (to be discussed later on in more detail) so that the team can effectively shape their workload.

-By making holidays and remote work visible to everyone via shared calendars, these decisions can be easily made by the team, these also allow the individual to make a quick judgement call on the viability of a request.
+By making holidays and remote work visible to everyone via shared calendars, these decisions can be easily made by the team, and also allow the individual to make a quick judgement call on the viability of a request.

 For example while we might let everyone know we want to take a week off or work from home, we only require our team mates to ok it.